Property-related Tax Information

 An additional annual tax is levied on the assessed value Valor Patrimonial Tributário (VPT) of the property with an allowance of €600,000 per individual.
 For example, if a couple jointly own a property with an assessed value of €1,500,000 then they will pay 1% additional tax on €300,000 (1,500,000 - (600,000 x 2)).
 Note that assessed values (VPT) are usually lower than market value.

 This is the profit made from a sale calculated as the difference between the original purchase price and the sale price, with an allowance for inflation and certain costs.
 For example, costs incurred when buying the property such as transfer tax and stamp duty, costs when selling such as estate agent's commission, and costs incurred for improving the property within the last 12 years (these costs must be proved with official invoices showing the fiscal number of one of the owners as well as the address of the property).

-Non residents are currently required to pay 28% capital gains tax on the total gain, despite the Supreme Court ruling (detail) that this tax law is illegal due to being imcompatible with EU law (treating other EU residents differently to local residents).
-The Centre for Arbritration has also ruled against the tax office in the application of this law.
+Non residents are currently required to pay 28% capital gains tax on the total gain.
 If you are non-resident, consult your financial advisor.
 It may be advantageous to opt to being taxed as resident depending on your financial situation.

 This information is provided as a guideline to clients and, to the best of our knowledge is factually correct at the time of writing.
 Laws in Portugal are constantly changing - it is advisable to check your personal situation with your financial advisor.